 Racing Groove and Holding Your Line

-The images below have been provide as examples of drivers holding their lines when in traffic.
-Please note the dark area of the track, AKA the groove.
+The images below have been provided as examples of the racing groove, the high and low lines, and drivers holding their lines when in traffic.
+Please note the dark area of the track, AKA the groove in the first screenshot, below.

-As you can see, the groove is usually 3 car widths, allowing two drivers to run side-by-side at speed without incident, as long as each of them holds their line.
+As you can see, the groove is wide enough to allow two drivers to run side-by-side at speed without incident, as long as each of them holds their line.

-In the following examples the driver on the outside has given well more than adequate room.
+In the examples below, the driver on the outside has actually given more room than necessary, and could be running a car's width lower.
 Drivers are responsible for using their own discretion and awareness of the situation in choosing their lines and giving room for other drivers.